babench/rdbms/09-dml/README.md

 ```

-`SELECT` – is used to retrieve data from the a database
+`SELECT` – is used to retrieve data from the database
   - `DISTINCT` eliminates duplicate rows from the result
   - `GROUP BY` combine into groups of rows that match on one or more values
   - `LIMIT`/`FETCH`/`OFFSET` return a subset of the result rows